Why You Need to Keep Your Theme Updated

 To download the installation zip file of our products via your Themeco Dashboard, locate the theme license from the left hand side, and then just click on the Download link.
 The installation zip file of the relevant product will be downloaded to your computer.

 Now you know how to check for product updates, the things to consider when updating, and how to update our products using either automatic updates or by manually updating.
-To take things a step further, check out our article about the product cycle which explains the process we use to release new features and bug fixes.
+To take things a step further, check out our article about the launch cycle which explains the process we use to release new features and bug fixes.

 See something inaccurate?
 Let us know